abunchofnerds-25/ccollections/README.md

 ### Connection Pool Behaviour

-Each `chttpcli` handle manages a pool of libcurl easy handles, one per concurrent in-flight request.
-Slots are created lazily on first use.
-The pool size defaults to the CPU count.
-When all slots are in use, `chttpclient_do` blocks until one becomes free, providing natural backpressure with no external semaphore required.
+Each `chttpcli` handle has two independent layers:

+- **Concurrency limiter** -- bounds the number of simultaneous in-flight requests.
+The limit defaults to the CPU count (`chttpclient_set_pool_size`); when the limit is reached, `chttpclient_do` blocks until a slot frees up, providing natural backpressure with no external semaphore required.
+- **Keep-alive idle pool** -- after a request completes on an HTTP/1.1 keep-alive connection, the connection (and, for HTTPS, its already-established TLS session) is kept open and cached per origin (scheme + host + port) so a later request to the same origin can skip DNS resolution, the TCP handshake, and the TLS handshake entirely.
+A cheap liveness probe runs before reuse; a connection the peer has since closed is transparently discarded and replaced with a fresh one.
+Idle connections are bounded per origin and in total, and expire after a short idle period -- once the caps are hit, a completed connection is simply closed instead of cached, which only forfeits the reuse optimisation and never affects correctness.

+Redirects (`chttpclient_do` and `chttpclient_do_streaming` both follow up to 50 hops) apply an explicit method/body policy on each hop: 301, 302, and 303 rewrite the method to a bodyless GET (HEAD is left as HEAD), while 307 and 308 preserve the original method and resend the original body.

 ### Scoped Variant